Safety First!

 In normal use, it is not possible to see the light in your printer - it has a tank of resin covering it.
 If the resin runs out, it should still have the cover on the printer.

 The curing station is more problematic, and I recommend great care.
-I am not sure how well the cover filters UV light, so I have the lights facing away.
+I am not sure how well the cover filters UV light, so I carefully avoid looking at it whilst it is on.
 Obviously only use with the cover on.
-Do not have reflective surfaces behind it.
+Be careful of reflective surfaces.

 A note about gloves